-Note that USPS typically takes up to 15 business days to process disputes once they're filed, and it's only possible to file disputes up to 60 days after receiving the notification.
+Note that USPS typically takes up to 15 business days to process disputes once they're filed.
+It's only possible to file disputes up to 60 days after receiving the notification.

 If you have any questions or concerns about any adjustments that USPS has made to your account, just contact Pirate Ship's customer support and we'll help you figure it out 👍